neel1996/gitconvex/README.md

 This can be fixed by adding `git` to the PATH environment variable in windows.
 The process of setting this up is available [here](https://stackoverflow.com/questions/26620312/git-installing-git-in-path-with-github-client-for-windows#answer-53706956:~:text=comment-,27,Here%20is%20the%20magic)

+> **🍎 Important note for MacOS users**

+The pre-built bundle for MacOS is not a verfieid or signed bundle.
+So gatekeeper could warn your or even prevent you from using gitconvex on you Mac devices.
+If this is the case then I recommend building the application from scratch using the `Makefile` included in the repo.
+Follow **Option - 1** mentioned above to build the application from scratch.

+**Reason** - Enrolling in the apple developer program for making the application a verfied one will cost me 100 USD anually.
+So I will do it once the project gets enough reach

 # Detailed documentation